New EnglandFarm Guide

 When to plan apple picking in New Hampshire

 Early apples can begin in late August, but September is the most reliable month for broad orchard choice.
-October can be excellent for late varieties, cider, donuts, pumpkins, and foliage, though popular rows may be picked over after busy weekends.
+October can still be excellent for late varieties, cider, donuts, pumpkins, and foliage, especially if you are flexible about which rows are open.

 Variety timing matters.
-McIntosh, Gala, Honeycrisp, Cortland, Macoun, Empire, and heirloom apples do not all ripen at once, so the best orchard for one weekend may not be the best orchard the next.
+McIntosh, Gala, Honeycrisp, Cortland, Macoun, Empire, and heirloom apples do not all ripen at once, so this weekend's best orchard may be different from next weekend's.
+Named apple varieties are propagated by grafting because seeds do not come true to the parent apple.

 How to choose a New Hampshire orchard